-Before heading home, stop by the picnic area to refuel with a packed lunch.
+Before heading home, stop by the picnic area to refuel with a packed lunch, and water to share.
 Make sure your pooch stays on a 6-foot leash at all times during your visit, and help keep this National Historic Landmark clean and beautiful by bringing doggie waste bags.
 Note that since Florida gets a fair share of hurricanes, the park may be closed from time to time, so always check before going.

 Experience the natural beauty and interesting history of Florida with your doggo at the San Marcos de Apalache Historic State Park!